PINS: Proximal Iterations with Sparse Newton and Sinkhorn for Optimal Transport: Introduction

-To address the aforementioned challenges, an entropic regularization term was introduced to the objective of the original linear program, leading to a formulation also known as Schr{\"o}dinger’s problem \citep{leonard2013survey}.
-This regularization modifies the OT problem by adding a controlled level of smoothness, making the problem more numerically stable and computationally tractable.
-As a result, the Sinkhorn algorithm \citep{cuturi2013sinkhorn} can be employed to efficiently approximate the optimal transport solution through iterative matrix scaling, significantly improving scalability for large datasets.

-However, the entropy-regularized OT solution remains an approximation of the original problem.
-While reducing the regularization parameter improves approximation accuracy, excessively small regularization values lead to severe numerical issues, including overflow and underflow, due to the exponential computations involved in Sinkhorn updates.
-This trade-off between approximation accuracy and numerical stability presents a key challenge in applying entropy-regularized OT to real-world large-scale problems.
-Moreover, the Sinkhorn algorithm often converges slowly.
-This raises the following question:
+Entropic regularization with parameter $\eta>0$, also known as Schr\"odinger's problem~\citep{leonard2013survey}, makes OT amenable to Sinkhorn iteration~\citep{cuturi2013sinkhorn} and is now the dominant scalable approach.
+However, two limitations impose a hard ceiling on the accuracy and parameter regimes that it can reliably reach: \\ (i) \textit{Entropic-bias plateau.} Sinkhorn returns the optimizer of the entropically regularized problem, whose objective value differs from that of the unregularized OT problem by $\mathcal{O}(\eta\log n)$. \\ (ii) \textit{Slow contraction at small $\eta$.} The Sinkhorn iteration's contraction rate in Hilbert's projective metric tends to one as $\eta\to 0$, and its iteration count to a fixed marginal tolerance scales as $\Theta(1/\eta)$~\citep{altschuler2017near,lin2022efficiency}.
+Log-domain implementations~\citep{schmitzer2019stabilized} improve numerical stability but do not change this rate.

+Together, these effects make the regime of efficient, high-accuracy computation difficult to access.
+This motivates the following question:\\ \textit{How can one solve the original unregularized OT problem to high accuracy, efficiently, and with reduced sensitivity to $\eta$?}

-We address this question by proposing a novel algorithmic framework, called \textbf{PINS}, which stands for \textbf{P}roximal \textbf{I}terations utilizing the sparse \textbf{N}ewton's method with the \textbf{S}inkhorn algorithm.
-The core idea of PINS is to solve the original OT problem by iteratively solving a sequence of entropy-regularized OT problems with changing cost matrices through a two-phase approach.
+We answer this question with \textbf{PINS}: \textbf{P}roximal \textbf{I}terations with sparse \textbf{N}ewton and \textbf{S}inkhorn.
+PINS embeds entropic regularization within a Bregman entropic proximal-point outer loop (EPPA).
+The main idea is to solve the original OT problem through a sequence of entropy-regularized OT subproblems with shifted cost matrices.
+Each subproblem is solved in two phases: a Sinkhorn warm-up brings the dual variables into the attraction region of Newton's method, and a sparse-Newton refinement then achieves fast local convergence using a sparsified Hessian.
+Our contributions are as follows:

-In the first phase, the Sinkhorn algorithm is applied to efficiently compute an approximate solution to the entropy-regularized OT problem.
-This serves as a well-conditioned starting point, mitigating numerical instability and ensuring rapid convergence in the subsequent phase.

-In the second phase, we employ Newton's method to refine the solution, leveraging second-order information for accelerated convergence.
-To enhance efficiency, a sparsification technique is applied at each iteration of the Newton method, significantly reducing computational overhead while preserving solution accuracy.
-By exploiting these two complementary approaches, PINS achieves both scalability and high precision in solving large-scale OT problems.